lxylxy123456/uberxmhf/bug_104/README.md

 still boot.
 I am worried that VBS is not effective when Windows 10 boots in legacy mode.
 Maybe UEFI is required.

+If I remove Hyper-V and keep VBS, looks like Windows does not access nested virtualization feature in XMHF.
+So likely UEFI is required for VBS.

 ## Fix

 `xmhf64 6792c4c41..5dcac3287`